-All new Directors receive a comprehensive orientation as soon as practical after their appointment.
-They are briefed on the role of the Board of Directors, its Committees, the contribution individual Directors are expected to make, and on the nature and operation of the Corporation and K-Bro, including visits to K-Bro's facilities.
+All new Directors receive a comprehensive orientation as soon as practical after their appointment to the Board.
+They are briefed on the role of the Board, its Committees, the contribution individual Directors are expected to make, and on the nature and operation of the Corporation and K-Bro, including visits to K-Bro's facilities.
 This is consistent with the Governance Guidelines and enables a new Director to better understand the Corporation and his or her role and responsibilities.
-Given that the Board of Directors of the Corporation has not changed since Mr. Percy joined the Board in 2007, the Board has not been required to take any measures to orient new directors.
-If and when a new director is appointed to the Board, the board will consider what additional orientation measures are appropriate at such time.

-Directors also participate in a continuing education program that, among other things, assists Directors in maintaining or enhancing their skills and abilities as Directors and to ensure that their knowledge and understanding of the Corporation and K-Bro remains current.
-The Corporation has a continuing education program for its directors that was developed to help directors maintain or enhance their skills and abilities, and update their knowledge and understanding of the Corporation and its industry.
+Directors also participate in a continuing education program that, among other things, assists Directors in maintaining or enhancing their skills and abilities as Directors and to ensure that their knowledge and understanding of the Corporation remains current.
+The continuing education program was developed to help Directors maintain or enhance their skills and abilities, and update their knowledge and understanding of the Corporation and its industry.
 The key components of the program include:

 Regular briefings.
 Directors are briefed regularly (and at least on a quarterly basis) on strategic issues affecting the Corporation, and these briefings include reviews of the competitive environment, K-Bro's performance relative to its peers, and any other developments that could materially affect the Corporation's business.
-The briefings are conducted by the CEO, CFO and other members of the executive management team, as well as external advisors to the company.
+The briefings are conducted by the Chief Executive Officer, Chief Financial Officer and other members of the executive management team, as well as external advisors to the Corporation.

 Internal educational seminars.
-The Board also plans training activities to be held at certain meetings, in addition to regular education sessions and presentations made to the board.
+The Board also plans training activities to be held at certain meetings, in addition to regular education sessions and presentations made to the Board.
 For example, recent presentations have been made to the Board relating to proposed new accounting standards.